Leshan3D/Volt-Typhoon-LOLBin-Detection-Engineering/README.md

 | **T1053.005** | Scheduled Task/Job | `schtasks.exe` | Persistent execution |
 | **T1003.003** | OS Credential Dumping: NTDS | `ntdsutil` (emulated via PowerShell `Write-Output`) | AD database extraction |

-> Note: the NTDSutil step was emulated by echoing the target command string via PowerShell rather than invoking `ntdsutil.exe` directly, to keep the test non-destructive.
-This validates command-line detection logic but does not confirm behavior against the real binary's actual logged output — flagged as an open item in Section 7.
+> **Note on the NTDSutil emulation:** a genuine IFM extraction requires a live Domain Controller running AD DS.
+Standing up a full DC was out of scope for this lab, so the command was emulated by echoing the target string via PowerShell `Write-Output` — this validates the detection logic against the expected command-line structure without requiring AD infrastructure.
+It does not confirm the exact logged output of a real `ntdsutil.exe` invocation, which is flagged as an open item in Section 7.

 ### Execution Vectors (PowerShell Emulation Scripts)